Oculus Headsets Lineup Explained: What’s The Difference Between Rift S, Quest, And Go?

 Rift S is a positionally tracked VR headset which is powered by your gaming PC.
 It’s the flagship product of the Oculus lineup.
 Priced at $399, it replaces the original Oculus Rift, which was Facebook’s PC VR headset before it.

-The Rift cannot operate without a gaming PC, and won’t work on most laptops.
-It comes with two USB tracking sensors which must be set up in your room for positional tracking.
+Rift S cannot operate without a gaming PC, and won’t work on most laptops.
+It comes with Touch controllers, which represent your hands in VR.

 Go is a basic 3DoF standalone (all-in-one) headset, priced at $199.

 3DoF means that it has only rotation tracking, not positional.
 You can rotate your head, but any actual position movements will not be registered.
 Similarly, the controller (there’s only one) is essentially just a rotational laser pointer.
 Because of this, the headset can only be properly used when seated stationary.

 Standalone means that the computing hardware and storage are all built inside the headset.
 Go doesn’t connect to your PC, other than for basic USB file transfers.

 Go is primarily intended for media consumption, such as 360° video or watching Netflix on a virtual screen, and social VR such as AltSpaceVR.
 There are some casual games for the platform, but few major games.

 Quest is an upcoming 6DoF standalone headset, launching in Spring for $399.

 Like Go, it doesn’t connect to a PC- it’s standalone.
 But unlike Go, it has full scale positional tracking and the Rift’s great Touch controllers.
 Think of it as a happy medium between the two.

 The headset has 4 onboard cameras which perform inside-out tracking, so there are no sensors to set up or wires.